 Positions of the planets this month

-Mercury: The closest planet to the Sun can be seen at dawn and dusk travelling across the constellation of Gemini, not far from the planets Jupiter and Mars.
+Mercury: The closest planet to the Sun can be seen at dawn and dusk travelling across the constellations of Taurus and Gemini.
 This planet, being the closest to the Sun, will appear to move quickly in the night sky and its position will change in the following weeks.

-Venus: The sister planet can be seen in the constellation of Leo.
+Venus: The sister planet can be seen between the constellations of Taurus and Gemini.
 Just like Mercury, Venus can only be seen at dawn and dusk.

-Jupiter: The gas giant is visible on the edge of the constellation of Gemini.
+Jupiter: The gas giant is visible between the constellations of Gemini and Cancer.
 Jupiter can easily be spotted with the naked eye, even in highly illuminated cities.